futehkao/elements/README.md

         }
     }

 There are some features in the Atom that we need to highlight.
-First variables enclosed by ${} are replaced with their actual value.
+First, variables enclosed by ${} are replaced with their actual value.
 For example, we see ${entityManagerTxTimeout} in the configuration.
 Therefore, entityManagerTxTimeout must be defined somewhere so that its value can be used.
 In practice, all configuration variables should be aggregated into a Groovy file and be referenced at the beginning of the provision file.
 Second, a variable begins with ^ means the actual value would come from a name look up from the ResourceManager.
 In the example, ^dataSource would resolve to the DataSource declared in a different Atom.
 Last, the *postInit* section is used to run the closure once all of the objects in an Atom has been created, injected, configured and initialized.
 In this example, the *postInit* runs a closure to make sure an EntityManager can be retrieved successfully.

 ### Persistence XML
-After we have created JPA ResourceProvider, the rest of the work is standard JPA configuration.
-First, there must be a file named persistence.xml located in the class path under META-INF.
+After we have created the JPA ResourceProvider, the rest of the work is standard JPA configuration.
+First, there must be a file named *persistence.xml* located in the class path under META-INF.
 It should look like a standard Hibernate flavored JPA XML file.
-The important entry is the value for *hibernate.ejb.cfgfile*, which should points to the location of the Hibernate configuration file.
+The important entry is the value for *hibernate.ejb.cfgfile*, which should point to the location of the Hibernate configuration file.

+A very important point to note about this type of configuration file and the Hibernate configuration file is that variables enclosed in ${} need to be defined in System properties, not a Groovy script, because they are part of standard JPA and Hibernate configuration, not Elements.

     <persistence xmlns="http://xmlns.jcp.org/xml/ns/persistence"
              xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"